jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 To add alias(es) to the mailbox:

-1. Click on the aliases area of the page
+1. Click the aliases area of the page

 .. image:: pic_mailboxes/mailboxesFocusOnAliasArea.png
    :width: 600
    :align: center

-2. Enter the alias and press "Enter", "." or "," button on keyboard to add alias to the list, after that click on "Save changes" button
+2. Enter the alias and press "Enter", "." or "," button on keyboard to add alias to the list, after that click the "Save changes" button

 .. image:: pic_mailboxes/mailboxesTypingAliasName.png
    :width: 600